 In watchmaking, the tachymeter can be found on chronograph watches.
 This instrument corresponds to the graduated dial and can also be displayed on the dial screen of some men's watches.
 But what is the purpose of the watch tachometer?
 How does it work?
 We will answer all your questions through this article.

-How do I operate a tachometer watch?
-To measure speed with a tachometer, you need to start the chronograph at a certain distance marker (for example, a road terminal).
-At the next distance marker, the point indicated by the seconds hand on the tachometer corresponds to the average speed between the two markers.
+How the tachymeter works: To measure the speed with a tachymeter, you have to start the chronograph at a certain distance marker (for example a road marker).
+At the next distance marker, the point indicated by the second hand on the tachometer is the average speed between the two markers.

-With aspecified scale, it indicates your speed in kilometers per hour on a graduation of 1000 meters.
-This is the case on our Horizon tachymeter watch.
+- With a specified scale, it indicates your speed in kilometers per hour on a scale of 1000 meters.
+This is the case on our Horizon tachometer watch.

-- When you have a tachometer watch with an unspecified scale, it simply means that you have to base yourself on a scale of 1000 meters.
+- When you have a tachometer watch with an unspecified scale, it simply means you have to base it on a 1000 meter scale.

 - Two levels of scale means several graduations on your watch, the first is also based on 1000 meters unlike the second which is based on 100 meters.